michaelpurdyatbucks/ToDoList/README.md

 ### Viewing a Task

-While a task can be viewed on the main screen, there may be times where a user wants to see more about the task.
+While a task can be viewed on the main screen, there may be times where a User wants to see more about the task.
-This allows the user to view full descriptions in the case of truncated text.
+This allows the User to view full descriptions in the case of truncated text.

 ```psudocode
 User touches the View Task button